fiesta-cfd/fiesta/docs/source/userguide.rst

 The "cartesian" grid type uses equally sized rectangular hexahedral cells.

-Genarlized curvilinear meshes are also supported.
+Generalized curvilinear meshes are also supported.
 For generalized meshes, the :code:`dx` parameter need not be supplied.
 Instead, the :code:`grid(i,j,k,d)` function must be defined.
-Thid function mus take four parameters: `i,j,k` the index of the cell corner, starting from 0, `d`, the direction (0 for x, 1 for y, 2 for z).
+Third function mus take four parameters: `i,j,k` the index of the cell corner, starting from 0, `d`, the direction (0 for x, 1 for y, 2 for z).
 This function must return a number indicating the position in the `d` direction of the indicated corner.

-For example, to recreate a cartesian grid with the generalized coordinate
+For example, to recreate a Cartesian grid with the generalized coordinate
 mechanism:

 .. code-block:: lua